Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Inverse Gaussian distribution and response times

 \subsection{Re-parameterized IG distribution for response times}

 The purpose of this section is to provide the efficient distribution family for an approximation of response times and an adapted EM algorithm to estimate the parameters of this approximation.
-This adapted re-parametrization of the IG distribution reduces the number of parameters of the mixture model.
+This adapted re-parameterization of the IG distribution reduces the number of parameters of the mixture model.
+This increases the speed of convergence the estimation algorithm as well as the stability of the estimates.
 Furthermore, as underlined in \cite{punzo2019new}, the log-likelihood of the IG distribution has flat regions thus the EM algorithm has very tiny variations.
 Reducing the number of parameters addresses a part of this problem.
 A second reduction of this problem is the use of the Aitken acceleration procedure \cite{aitken1926iii}.